Drosophila connectome: Larval central nervous system

-In 2023 Michael Winding et al. published a complete larval brain connectome.
-This connectome was mapped by annotating the previously collected electron microscopy volume.
+The connectome of a complete central nervous system (connected brain and VNC) of a 1st instar D. melanogaster larva has been reconstructed as a single dataset of 3016 neurons.
+The imaging was done at Janelia using serial section electron microscopy.
+This dataset was segmented and annotated manually using CATMAID by a team of people mainly led by researchers at Janelia, Cambridge, and the MRC LMB.
 They found that the larval brain was composed of 3,016 neurons and 548,000 synapses.
 93% of brain neurons had a homolog in the opposite hemisphere.
 Of the synapses, 66.6% were axo-dendritic, 25.8% were axo-axonic, 5.8% were dendro-dendritic, and 1.8% were dendro-axonic.

 To study the connectome, they treated it as a directed graph with the neurons forming nodes and the synapses forming the edges.
 Using this representation, Winding et al found that the larval brain neurons could be clustered into 93 different types, based on connectivity alone.
 These types aligned with the known neural groups including sensory neurons (visual, olfactory, gustatory, thermal, etc), descending neurons, and ascending neurons.